 Of all high income countries, the United States has the highest rates of overweight and obesity, with fully a third of the population obese-a rate projected to rise to around 50 percent by 2030.
-As with most health issues, the burden of obesity isn’t felt equally across all parts of society.
+(4) As with most health issues, the burden of obesity isn’t felt equally across all parts of society.
 The poor have higher rates than those with higher income.
 Those with less education have higher rates than those with more education.
 And certain minority groups-especially African-American and Hispanic women-have much higher rates than other groups.

 - For many low and middle income countries already struggling in the world economy, obesity takes a particularly high toll-sapping productivity, increasing illness in sole wage earners, and further stretching health systems already burdened with persistent problems of infectious disease and even starvation and under nutrition.

 The worldwide spread of obesity and resulting increase in rates of chronic disease and other serious conditions threatens health systems, economies, and individual lives.
 Bringing the problem back under control will take multifaceted country-level as well as global-level efforts, and they cannot begin in earnest soon enough.